mcglasp/the-singing-people/readme.md

 ### What is the site’s value to the user?

 The site gives users the information they want in a simple and clear format.
 It is a single-scroll page to reduce the need to wait for further information to load when the user is out and about.
 The user can jump to relevant sections and find what they need in seconds.
 This gives them the ability to get involved when they feel compelled to do so, rather than missing out as life takes over and they move on to other distractions.
+Though their is enough explanatory text to provide essential information, but site has been designed to be highly visual, featuring multiple images of the group and its events.
+In this way, the site can cater for the various attention spans of its users: for some, we 'show' rather than 'tell'; however, for others, the ethos and organisation of the group is clearly laid out.

 ### What is its value to me/the owner?